FOSSBilling/extension-directory/README.md

 ### Manually
 1. Download the extension archive from the extension store
-2. Create a folder named the ID of the extension in the `bb-modules` folder of your FOSSBilling installation
+2. Create a folder named the ID of the extension in the `modules` folder of your FOSSBilling installation
 3. Extract the archive there
 4. Go to the Extensions page in your FOSSBilling admin panel and enable the extension

 ## How to submit an extension
 Currently, the backend doesn't rely on a database, so you can't submit extensions through the website.
 You can submit extensions by creating a pull request on GitHub.
-We keep a list of extensions in the `utils/sample-data.ts` file.
+We keep a list of extensions in the `data/data.ts` file.
 You can add your extension to the list by adding a new Extension object to the array.

 ## How to contribute
 If you want to contribute to the extension store, you can do so by creating a pull request on GitHub.
 You can also create an issue if you have any questions or suggestions.